Thanks

 What a story!
 That was the Human Ensemble Repertory Theatre.
 Their

 long-time Artistic Director was Juda Youngstrom.
-They started out
+For the sake of my

 Stephanie Monseu ("Philomena" of Bindlestiff Family Cirkus):